mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * controls icons displayed for specific file types and folders
 * can download new themes
-  * "Material Icon Theme" is popular
+  * "Material Icon Theme" and "vscode-icons" (described below) are popular
 * to change
   * click gear in lower-left
   * select "File Icon Theme"